guysqr/release-machine-workshop/prerequisites.md

 cdk ls
 ```

-If you don't see CdkHelloWorld, make sure you named your app's directory cdk-hello-world.
+If you don't see `cdk-hello-world`, make sure you named your app's directory cdk-hello-world.
 If you didn't, go back to Create the app and try again.

 If that worked, let's make a really simple demo.
 Start by installing the S3 package from the AWS Construct Library: